 Why More Landlords Will Adopt RentTech into Their Rental Business

-With so much uncertainty during this time and safety orders implemented for public health, the real estate industry can anticipate a dramatic spike in interest amongst landlords (and their tenants) in using online and mobile solutions to manage their rentals from home.
-Ultimately, this technological adaptation to the pandemic will have a long-term transformation on the way landlords manage their rental properties and stay connected with renters using RentTech.
+The real estate industry can anticipate a dramatic spike in interest amongst landlords (and their tenants) in using online and mobile solutions to manage their rentals from home.
+Ultimately, this technological adaptation will have a long-term transformation on the way landlords manage their rental properties and stay connected with renters using RentTech.